nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 Your implementation of `deframe` should do the following:

-1. Use `m_interface->allocate` to allocate a buffer to hold the deframed data.

-1. Peek into the circular buffer and determine how many bytes are needed for deframing.
+1. Determine how many bytes are needed for deframing, peeking into the circular buffer if necessary (e.g., to read a length).

-If that many bytes are available, deframe the data into the buffer allocated in step 1.
+1. If that many bytes are available in the circular buffer:

-Otherwise set status indicating invalid size.
+   1. Use `m_interface->allocate` to allocate an `Fw::Buffer`
+to hold the deframed data.

+   1. Deframe the data into the allocated buffer.

    1. Use `m_interface->route` to send the buffer.

 1. Return status.